-Indeed, they arguably represent an even stricter application of the secrecy paradigm than that imposed in one of the most high profile (and highly criticized) public disclosure tort cases—the case of Oliver “Billy” Sipple.
-Sipple had intervened to help prevent a would-be assassin from shooting then-President Gerald Ford.
+Indeed, they arguably represent an even stricter application of the secrecy paradigm than that imposed in one of the most high-profile (and highly criticized) public disclosure tort cases – the case of Oliver “Billy” Sipple.
+Sipple had intervened to help prevent a would-be assassin from shooting then President Gerald Ford.
 In the aftermath of the attempted assassination, a newspaper reporting on the event suggested that Sipple was gay and that assertion was further reported by other newspapers.
 Sipple sued for public disclosure of private facts, but the Court of Appeal of California affirmed the grant of summary judgment in the defendants’ favor.
 The court concluded that even though Sipple’s family members learned of his sexual orientation for the first time because of the publication, his orientation was known to “hundreds” of others through, among other activities, his participation in gay parades, because he “spent a lot of time in [the] ‘Tenderloin’ and [the] ‘Castro,’” and because of “his friendship with Harvey Milk, another prominent gay.”
 The Sipple decision, while ignoring that information such as one’s minority sexual orientation can be extremely sensitive and damaging depending on the context in which it is shared, is in one sense less drastic than the cases discussed above because Sipple’s orientation was, purportedly, known to “hundreds.”

-These examples underscore that for many living at the margins of society who (as will be demonstrated) are subjected to high levels of government and private surveillance and transparent living quarters, keeping any information—much less sensitive information—completely secret as privacy law is often interpreted to require is a practical impossibility.
+These examples underscore that for many living at the margins of society who (as will be demonstrated) are subjected to high levels of government and private surveillance and transparent living quarters, keeping any information – much less sensitive information – completely secret as privacy law is often interpreted to require is a practical impossibility.
 This narrow, warped doctrine disproportionately burdens marginalized communities who are, in certain contexts, less able to keep information secret ex ante, and thus entitled to legal protection.
 That is, these legal rules serve as the background conditions facilitating the diminished lived privacy of marginalized groups, which in turn leads to diminished legal protections.